 Being a small city, Bristow does not have a public transit system used by locals to get to and from work.

 Bristow is a very ethnically-diverse city.
 The people who call Bristow home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bristow residents report their race to be White, followed by Native American.
-Important ancestries of people in Bristow include German, English, Scottish, and Italian.
+Important ancestries of people in Bristow include German, English, Scottish, and Dutch.

 The most common language spoken in Bristow is English.
 Other important languages spoken here include Spanish and Native American languages.